 Several variations of rank-based sampling (RBS) designs lead to independent order statistics.
-Inferences for FMMs in these settings are discussed in Hatefi et al. (2014, 2015).
+Inferences for FMMs in these settings are discussed in Hatefi, Jafari Jozani and Ziou (2014); Hatefi, Jafari Jozani and Ozturk (2015).
 In this study, the order statistics are correlated and finite mixture modeling is a more challenging problem.
 Thus, we provide a unified approach to statistical inferences for FMMs based on various collections of order statistics.
 We consider the problem under both supervised and unsupervised learning methods.
 To obtain maximum likelihood (ML) estimates of the parameters, we introduce new missing-data mechanisms and expectation-maximization (EM) algorithms that accommodate the dependence structure among the order statistics.
 This imposes several difficulties in the estimation process, because the log-likelihood function contains terms that are convex combinations of survival functions, which typically do not have a closed form for many statistical distributions.
 Moreover, we develop new model-based classification criteria for an FMM with rarely observed components.